tron-latam/solidity-random-commit-reveal/README.md

 ## Available Commands

+-  `npm run dev` - Runs Oracle that generates random number and compiles and hot-reloads UI for development.
 -  `npm run serve` - Compiles and hot-reloads for development.
 -  `npm run build` - Compiles and minifies for production
 -  `npm run lint` - Lints and fixes files.